Home Windows 7 Windows 8 Freeware Privacy

 Install Windows 8 On VMware Player Step2

-Select Installer disc image file option and use the browse button to browse to the Windows 8 ISO image file.
+Select the Installer disc image file option and use the browse button to browse to the Windows 8 ISO image file.
 You might get “Could not detect which operating system is in this disc image” message.
-Ignore the message and simply click Next button to continue.
+Ignore the message and simply click the Next button to continue.

 4. In this step, select the operating system as Microsoft Windows and version as Windows 7.
-If you have a x64 version of Windows 8, please select Windows 7 x64 from the version dropdown menu.
+If you have an x64 version of Windows 8, please select Windows 7 x64 from the version dropdown menu.

 Install Windows 8 On VMware Player Step3